ryomoro/STORES_payment_sdk_ios/README.md

 ## Submitting Your App for Review

 When submitting your app for review through iTunes Connect, you will need an MFi PPID (Made for iPhone Product Plan ID) for interoperation with the Miura M010.
-Please contact us for your PPID.
+Please use the form [here](../../wiki/PPID-の申請) to request your PPID.

 ## And that's it!